-Below you will find brief descriptions of several of our exciting ongoing projects.
-To learn more about our past, published research projects, please refer to the Published Research page.
+Below you will find brief descriptions of several of our exciting ongoing analyses.
+To learn more about our past, published work, please refer to the Publications page.

-Antibiotic Prophylaxis following TKR in Diabetes and Rheumatoid Arthritis Patients
+Cost-Effectiveness of Antibiotic Prophylaxis following TKR in Patients with Type II Diabetes

 The administration of antibiotic prophylaxis (AP) before dental procedures following total knee replacement (TKR) remains inconclusive and controversial.
-Certain comorbidities, including diabetes mellitus and rheumatoid arthritis, are associated with increased odds of developing infections.
-In this analysis, we aim to evaluate the cost-effectiveness of administering AP to patient cohorts with elevated risks of infection.
+Certain comorbidities, including type II diabetes mellitus, are associated with increased odds of developing infections.
+In this analysis, we aim to evaluate the cost-effectiveness of administering AP prior to dental visits among TKR recipients with type II diabetes mellitus.
 This research evaluates whether the reduction in prosthetic joint infections outweighs the impacts of adverse reactions to antibiotics.

 Cost-Effectiveness of Arthroscopic Partial Meniscectomy for Meniscal Tear